dataddo/env/README.md

 All env variable names must be prefixed by `PREFIX_` in this example so the final variable name will not be `BAR_BAR` but `PREFIX_BAR_BAR`.
 Empty prefix is also allowed here.

+### Default values

+This fork supports default values defined in `default` tag.
+All types are supported except the map, which is [a bit different](https://github.com/prochac/env#map-keys-are-optional).

 ## Parsers